 The regulatory setting for the Project is driven by two key legislative requirements for Nordic Mining to establish a mining and processing operation at Engebø, namely the discharge permit and the zoning plan (planning permit).
 Both requirements have been fully met and the initiative is compliant with Norwegian environmental legislation.

-The zoning plan was adopted by the local municipalities in 2011 and finally approved by the Ministry of Local Government and Modernisation on 17 April 2015.
+The zoning plan was adopted by the local municipalities in 2011 and finally approved by the Ministry of Local Government and Modernization on 17 April 2015.

-A comprehensive Environmental Impact Assessment (EIA) program with numerous environmental studies have been carried out between 2008 and 2015.
-Forty-four environmental and social responsibility studies/reports have been developed to date over the life of the Project.
+A comprehensive Environmental Impact Assessment (EIA) program with numerous environmental studies were carried out between 2008 and 2015 and resulted in the development of 44 environmental and social responsibility studies/reports for the Project.

-A major topic for the EIA was the deposition of tailings.
-The permitted solution is a sea disposal system for transporting tailings through a pipeline down to the seafloor of the Førde Fjord, at a depth of 320 m.
+A key matter for the EIA was the deposition of tailings.
+The permitted solution is a sea disposal system for transporting tailings through a pipeline down to the seafloor of the Førde Fjord at a depth of 320 m.
 The fjord basin is a sedimentation environment confined by thresholds to the inner part of the fjord and by a glaciation sill to open sea.
 A 4.4 km2 area of the fjord seafloor has been regulated for tailings deposition.

 Detailed baseline studies were carried out to map the biodiversity in the fjord; this included test fishing, grab sampling and remotely operated vehicle (ROV) investigations.
 Currents, salinity, turbidity and temperature were measured in the fjord throughout a 12- month period to document the fjord environment.